nixomose/compressblockdevice/README.md

 # catalog

-the catalog is just a list of definitions about a block device tied to a name so that you can define the block device characteristics once, and from then on refer to the block device definition by name.
+the catalog is just a list of definitions about a block device tied to a name so that you can define the block device characteristics once, and from then on refer to the block device definition by name. most regular usage of compressbd is through the catalog commands.

 ```
   add         add a catalog entry with this block device definition